paul-rogers/drill/drill-yarn/README.md

 Node Manager (NM) on that node to start the AM.
 The AM starts and registers itself with ZooKeeper to prevent multiple AMs for the same Drill cluster.

 The AM then requests containers from the RM in which to run Drillbits.
-The AM then requests that the assigned NMs start the Drillbit.

-The Drillbit starts and registers itself with ZooKeeper.
+Next, the AM asks the assigned NMs to start each Drillbit.
+The Drillbit starts and registers itself with ZooKeeper (ZK).
 The AM monitors ZK to confirm that the Drillbit did, in fact, start.

-To shut down, the client contacts the AM directly and requests shutdown.
+To shut down, the client contacts the AM directly using the AM REST API and requests shutdown.
 The AM sends a kill request to each NM, which kills the Drillbit processes.
 The AM monitors ZK to confirm that the Drillbit has dropped its registration.
 Once the last Drillbit has completed, the AM itself exits.
 The client will